Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Discussion

 Despite these advantages, the method has limitations.
-Its reliance on spike times implies that it is blind to subthreshold dynamics, such as after-depolarizations or detailed interspike interval shapes.
-However, the DIC framework can naturally capture such phenomena when extended to other voltage values \cite{drionDynamicInputConductances2015}.
-Building datasets that incorporate DICs measured at multiple voltages, and retraining the architecture accordingly, would allow the method to infer richer neuronal dynamics.
-Extending the iterative compensation to integrate these additional DIC constraints could enable the reconstruction of more complex and subtle neuronal behaviors.
-The possibility of reproducing responses to stimuli ($I_\ext \ne 0$) that would further constrain the range of possible conductances is also an opportunity for future work.
-At the network level, a similar strategy could be employed to incorporate synaptic conductances into the DIC framework, providing a principled way to account for both intrinsic and synaptic contributions to activity \cite{prinzSimilarNetworkActivity2004}.
-In the long term, these extensions may pave the way for real-time applications, such as adaptive closed-loop neuromodulation \cite{fyonReliableNeuromodulationAdaptive2023, hebbCreatingFeedbackLoop2014} or online tuning of neuromorphic devices \cite{mendolia2025designing}.
+First, its reliance on spike times makes it blind to subthreshold dynamics such as after-depolarizations or detailed interspike interval shapes.
+However, the DIC framework can naturally accommodate constraints at additional voltage points~\cite{drionDynamicInputConductances2015}, and building datasets that incorporate DIC values measured at multiple voltages would allow the method to infer richer neuronal dynamics.
+Second, the spiking regime remains inherently harder to resolve in DIC space than the bursting regime.
+Training under stochastic current injection exposes the network to realistic temporal variability, but does not resolve this fundamental ambiguity, since the manifold structure arises from the timescale redundancy itself rather than from insufficient input diversity.
+Incorporating responses to controlled stimuli ($I_\ext \ne 0$) could further constrain inference in this regime by probing the neuron under different input conditions.
+Third, while we currently infer only maximal conductances, this choice aligns with experimental reality where effective channel density is the primary variable under neuromodulatory or pharmacological manipulation~\cite{marder2011variability, marder2014neuromodulation}; extending the framework to kinetic parameters or structural inference remains possible in principle.
+Finally, at the network level, incorporating synaptic conductances into the DIC framework would account for both intrinsic and synaptic contributions to activity~\cite{prinzSimilarNetworkActivity2004}, potentially enabling real-time closed-loop neuromodulation~\cite{fyonReliableNeuromodulationAdaptive2023} or online tuning of neuromorphic devices~\cite{mendolia2025designing}.